duleorlovic/blog/_posts/2015-01-11-good-rails-exception-notification-better-than-tests.markdown

         Rails.cache.write cache_key,
                           already + 1,
                           expires_in: THROTTLE_INTERVAL_SECONDS
-        if already >= THROTTLE_LIMIT
-          # do not notify
+        # do not notify if already send max number of times, return val is true
-          true
-        else
-          # it is ok to notify
-          false
-        end
+        already >= THROTTLE_LIMIT
       else
         Rails.cache.write cache_key, 1, expires_in: THROTTLE_INTERVAL_SECONDS
         # it is ok to notify